h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 1. The experiment with the lower settings had less features scored compared to the pre-ran experiment.
 This means that Driverless AI tested 77 features from which only 15 were found useful compared to the pre-ran experiment which tested 1487 features and found 35 features useful for feature engineering.
 At higher settings, Driverless AI does a more thorough evaluation.

-2. The lower settings experiment had an Test Score value: R2 value of .8786 compared to .9553 for the pre-ran experiment.
+2. The lower settings experiment had a Test Score value: R2 value of .8786 compared to .9553 for the pre-ran experiment.

 3. The variables under variable importance for the low settings are very simple lags compared to the pre-ran experiment that has very sophisticated variables.